Disney Entertainment Television

-Disney Entertainment Television, formerly ABC Group, Disney–ABC Television Group, the second incarnation of Walt Disney Television (Note: Preceded by the first incarnation/phase of Walt Disney Television, which used the name from 1988 to 2003.) and Disney General Entertainment Content (Note: Alternatively known by the official website copyright tagline "Disney General Entertainment" (DGE).), is a division of the Disney Entertainment business segment of the Walt Disney Company that oversees its owned-and-operated television content, assets and sub-divisions.
+Disney Entertainment Television, formerly ABC Group, Disney–ABC Television Group, the second incarnation of Walt Disney Television (Note: Preceded by the first incarnation/phase of Walt Disney Television, which used the name from 1988 to 2003.) and Disney General Entertainment Content, (Note: Alternatively known by the official website copyright tagline "Disney General Entertainment" (DGE).) is a division of the Disney Entertainment business segment of the Walt Disney Company that oversees its owned-and-operated television content, assets and sub-divisions.

-Founded on September 5, 1996, sub-divisions of DET include the American Broadcasting Company, ABC News, Disney Branded Television, Disney Television Studios, Freeform, Hulu Original Content Teams, FX Networks and National Geographic.
+Founded on September 5, 1996, sub-divisions of DET include the American Broadcasting Company, ABC News, Disney Kids & Family, Disney Television Studios, Freeform, FX Networks, Hulu Original Content Teams, and National Geographic.

 History

 ABC Group

-Media conglomerate Capital Cities/ABC Inc. merged and folded into the Walt Disney Company in 1996 and was initially re-branded as ABC Group.
+Capital Cities/ABC Inc. merged and folded into the Walt Disney Company in 1996 and was initially re-branded as ABC Group.
 Assets from CC/ABC at the time being merged and/or acquired include/included the ABC Television Network Group, CC/ABC Broadcasting Group (ABC Radio Network, later Cumulus Media Networks, 8 TV and 21 radio stations), ABC Cable and International Broadcast Group, CC/ABC Publishing Group and CC/ABC Multimedia Group to the fold.
 The Cable and International Broadcast Group contained ownership shares of ESPN Inc. (80%), A&E Television Networks (37.5%), DIC Productions, L.P.
 (Limited Partnership stake), Lifetime Television (50%) and its international investments.
 These investments included Telephone-München (now Leonine Holding) (50%, Germany; included 20% of RTL II), Hamster Productions.
 (33%, France) and Scandinavian Broadcasting System (23%, Luxembourg).
 ESPN also had international holdings: Eurosport (33.3%, England), TV Sport (10%, France; Eurosport affiliate) and The Japan Sports Channel (20%).
 The Publishing Group including Fairchild Publications, Chilton Publications, multiple newspapers from a dozen dailies (including the Ft.
 Worth Star-Telegram, The Kansas City Star) and more weeklies, and dozens more publications in the fields of farm, business and law trade journals plus LA Magazine to Institutional Investor.
 ABC Group pursued businesses in new and emerging media technologies, including the interactive television, pay-per-view, VOD, HDTV, video cassette, Optical disc, on-line services and location-based entertainment.

 In April 1996, due to the ongoing post Disney-CC/ABC merger realignment and retirement of its president, the Walt Disney Television and Telecommunications group's division was reassigned to other groups with Walt Disney Television International (including Disney Channels International and Buena Vista Television domestic syndication and pay-TV divisions, GMTV and Super RTL holdings) were transferred to Capital Cities/ABC.
 In May due to the merger, ABC ended its ABC Productions division operations while keeping its boutique production companies: Victor Television, DIC Productions, L.P., ABC/Kane Productions and Greengrass Productions.
 The international operations of Disney TV International and ABC Cable and International Broadcast Group were merged in June as Disney/ABC International Television.